-Objective: To investigate the relationship between both disease activity and the involvement of Behçet’s disease (BD), and serum levels of interleukin (IL)-17 and IL-23.
+Objective: To investigate the relationship between disease activity and the involvement of Behçet’s disease (BD) and serum levels of interleukin (IL)-17 and IL-23.

-Methods: Sixty patients with BD and 20 healthy controls were included in this study.
-Patients were divided into four groups, according to clinical findings, as follows: entero-Behçet, mucocutaneous-Behçet, neuro-Behçet, or vascular-Behçet.
-Serum IL-17 and IL-23 levels were evaluated using enzyme-linked immunosorbent assay (ELISA).
+Methods: Sixty patients with BD and 20 healthy control group subjects were included in this study.
+The patients were divided into four groups according to clinical findings as follows: entero-Behçet, mucocutaneous-Behçet, neuro-Behçet and vascular-Behçet.
+The serum levels of the IL-17 and IL-23 levels were evaluated using enzyme-linked immunosorbent assay.

 Results: Of the BD patients, 15 (25%) had active disease and 45 (75%) had inactive disease.
-Serum levels of IL-23 and IL-17 were significantly higher in patients with BD than in the control groups (p < 0.05).
-A significant relationship was also observed between disease activity and both erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) levels (p < 0.05).
-Mean serum levels of IL-17 and IL-23 in patients with active disease were 0.07 ± 0.25 pg/ml and 36.0 ± 30.5 pg/ml, respectively.
-There was no statistically significant relationship between disease activity and serum levels of IL-17 and IL-23 (p > 0.05).
-There were also statistically significant relationships between disease activity and uveitis, retinal vasculitis or superficial tromboflebitis.
+The serum levels of IL-23 and IL-17 were statistically significantly higher in the patients with BD than in the control groups (p < 0.05).
+A significant relationship was also observed between the disease activity, and both the erythrocyte sedimentation rate and the C-reactive protein levels (p < 0.05).
+The mean serum levels of IL-17 and IL-23 in patients with active disease were 0.07 ± 0.25 pg/ml and 36.0 ± 30.5 pg/ml, respectively.
+There was no statistically significant relationship between the disease activity and the serum levels of IL-17 and IL-23 (p > 0.05).
+There were also statistically significant relationships between the disease activity and uveitis, retinal vasculitis or superficial thrombophlebitis.

-Conclusions: No relationship was found between Behçet’s disease and serum levels of IL-17 and IL-23.
-However, levels of IL-23 tended to be higher in patients with active disease.
+Conclusion: No relationship was found between BD and serum levels of the IL-17 and the IL-23.